Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

 \subsection{Time series causal discovery}

-Temporal structures necessitate a treatment of autocorrelation and lagged effects.
-Autocorrelation can arise when values of a variable at one time are caused by values of that variable in the past \cite{Hong2009}.
-This \textit{serial dependence} can be dealt with by shifting whole time series back by some time lag and including the shifted variables as other points, or nodes, in the system with which to explicitly test for relationships \cite{Runge2019review}.
-These shifted time series then allow us to test for relationships between different variables that act at a time lag and would be confounded or at least over-simplified in non-temporal causal discovery \cite{Bystrova2024}.
+Temporal structures necessitate a treatment of autocorrelation and lagged effects, which can arise when values of a variable at one time are caused by values of that variable in the past \cite{Hong2009}.
+By shifting whole time series back by some time lag and including the shifted variables as other points, or nodes, in the system, we can explicitly test for autocorrelated relationships \cite{Runge2019review}.
+These shifted time series also allow us to test for relationships between different variables that act at a time lag and would be confounded or at least over-simplified in non-temporal causal discovery \cite{Bystrova2024}.

-The maximum time lag to consider must be chosen by the researcher as a hyperparameter \cite{Runge2019PCMCI, Peters2013}.
-The choice is a tradeoff between potentially oversimplifying biological processes or unnecessarily complicating the system and reducing power, as the number of nodes increases from $p$ observed time series to $p + Tp$, where $T$ is the maximum time lag considered.
+The maximum time lag must be chosen by the researcher as a hyperparameter \cite{Runge2019PCMCI, Peters2013}.
+The choice is a tradeoff between potentially oversimplifying mechanistic processes if too low, or unnecessarily complicating the system and reducing power if too high, as shifting increases the number of nodes from $p$ observed time series to $p + Tp$, where $T$ is the maximum time lag considered.

-Despite this increase in the number of nodes and tests, causal discovery for time series can be less complex than methods for i.i.d. data since we assume effects never precede their causes.
-The computational complexity of time series causal discovery algorithms is polynomial to the number of variables in the worst case rather than exponential (as for the PC algorithm) \cite{Runge2019PCMCI, Runge2023}.
+Despite this increase in the number of nodes and tests, causal discovery for time series are little more complex than methods for iid data since we assume effects never precede their causes.
 Time-series extensions of constraint-based causal discovery are thus focused on how to reduce complexity by best taking advantage of temporal structures \cite{Assaad2021}.